tea2x/quantum-purse-key-vault/README.md

 |    256 bit ~ 96 bytes ~ 3*32 bytes  |       3*32 bytes      | 3*24 = 72 words |

 ###### For example:
-- SHA2-256s will require users to back up 72 words of mnemonic seed.
+- SHA2-256s will require users to back up 72 words of mnemonic phrase.
-- SHAKE-192s will require users to back up 54 words of mnemonic seed.
+- SHAKE-192s will require users to back up 54 words of mnemonic phrase.
-- SHA2-128f will require users to back up 36 words of mnemonic seed.
+- SHA2-128f will require users to back up 36 words of mnemonic phrase.

 ### Key Derivation
-Quantum Purse uses a simple custom deterministic derivation scheme based on scrypt instead of the standard BIP32.
+Although "BIP32 hardened key derivation" doesn't involve with ECDSA and can fit in the arch of Quantum Purse but because Scrypt has been used already for the local encryption/decryption, I think using Scrypt-based KDF(Key Derivation Function) here will keep this wallet's dependency list minimum.
+That's why Quantum Purse uses a simple custom KDF based on Scrypt instead of the 'hardened option' from the standard BIP32.

 ###### Key Tree:
 ```